USEPA/e-manifest/README.md

 Once you have completed this registration you may use either https://test.epacdx.net/ or https://rcrainfopreprod.epa.gov/rcrainfo/ to log on to the application.

 Obtaining an API Key

-If you signed up for an API Key, you may select one by clicking on the 'Tools' menu and API selection.
+If you want to register for an API ID and Key to test the services, you may create one by clicking on the 'Tools' menu and API selection.
 The API page will allow you to generate your unique API ID and Key.
-The API ID and Key can be used to access our webservices which are documented at: (https://github.com/USEPA/e-manifest/tree/master/Services-Information) and if logged into e-Manifest at:
+The API ID and Key can be used to access our webservices which are documented at: (https://github.com/USEPA/e-manifest/tree/master/Services-Information) and if logged into e-Manifest at:https://rcrainfopreprod.epa.gov/rcrainfo/secured/swagger/

 Upcoming Iterations

-In the upcoming weeks, we will add more screens and request feedback from States, Brokers, and Transporters.
+In the upcoming months, we will add more screens and request feedback from States, Brokers, and Transporters.
 In addition, we will also release new versions of our Application Programming Interfaces (APIs) for users wishing to implement e-Manifest in their existing manifest systems.

-Additional Information

-Please open an issue for all questions, requests for assistance, and comments.
-The team has put together a detailed presentation to assist with registration which can be found at (https://github.com/USEPA/e-manifest/tree/master/Reference)

 ## Reference

 EPA's [Hazardous Waste Electronic Manifest System (E-Manifest)](https://www.epa.gov/hwgenerators/hazardous-waste-electronic-manifest-system-e-manifest) page

 All our [active cards and issues] (/issues) are posted in this GitHub Repository.
 We will be posting additional documents as well as issues that we want user feedback on in the near future.

-The latest sprint is 31, view our [stand ups for the current sprint](https://github.com/USEPA/e-manifest/issues/338)

 Additional Resources: